Rutherford High School (Florida): Grades

 Rutherford High School has consistently been ranked a "B" or "C" grade school under Florida's A++ Plan, the school's 2006–2007 score was "D".
-The school's current theme is "Whatever it takes!" with the aim of being ranked an "A" school and raising the achievement levels of all students in accordance with the No Child Left Behind Act.

 Reviews and ratings

 Rutherford High School has received some negative reviews; e.g. GreatSchools.org gave Rutherford a 4/10 rating, with mixed community reviews.

 Hurricane Michael

 As most schools in Panama City, Florida were damaged by Category 5 Hurricane Michael in October 2018, Rutherford High School was used as an emergency shelter during the aftermath.
 The shelter residents experienced dissatisfaction with the school's role as a shelter.
 Others recalled its unsanitary conditions such as toilets being clogged with feces, poor quality foods, and the shelter lacking skilled doctors with licenses.
 After the storm it was announced that Rutherford would temporarily integrate as a 6-12 school for the remainder of the 2018–19 school year and for the 2019–20 school year after the neighboring Everitt Middle School had extensive damage.
-As of 2021 it is still operating as a 6-12 school as there are had been no plans to rebuild Everitt Middle School.
+As of 2024 it is still operating as a 6-12 school as there are had been no plans to rebuild Everitt Middle School.